 You can use parentheses to define the order in which fieldExpressions are evaluated.
-For example, the following expression is true if fieldExpression1 is true and either fieldExpression2 or fieldExpression3 are true:
+You must specify parentheses when nesting operators.
+However, multiple operators of the same type do not need to be nested.
+In the following example, expression is true if fieldExpression2 or fieldExpression3 are true.